DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Movement System Rework.md

 - When the player starts wall running, they preserve some of the momentum they had before wall running
 - The player gradually falls down the wall as they wall run
 - Wall jumping force and angle have been adjusted slightly
-- The player can now properly sprint while wall rn
+- The player can now properly sprint while wall running

 ## The Short-Ranged Dash is Better
 - The player can now dash up ramps / stairs